Places in Kazakhstan

 No*

-* A yellow fever vaccination certificate is required from travellers over one year of age arriving within six days from infected areas.
+* A yellow fever vaccination certificate is required from travellers aged over 1 year arriving from, or transiting through, countries with a risk of yellow fever transmission.

 Food and drink